baehll/neosyn/README.md

     FACEBOOK_OAUTH_CLIENT_SECRET=<KEY>
     ```

-5. For local testing, run the following command to start flask as HTTPS and self signed cert
+5. For local testing, run the following command to start flask as HTTPS and self signed cert in DEBUG mode
     ```
     flask run --cert=adhoc --debug
     ```